XQQ8765/demo-springboot-helloworld/README.txt

-This project is a demo for a "hello world" micro-service.
+This project is a "hello world" demo for micro-service built by "spring boot".

 -------------------------------------------------------------------
 h1.
 Precondition: